Tokyo Gov. Yuriko Koike says canceling Olympics 'unthinkable' | The Japan Times

 Koike vowed to work with the IOC and Tokyo 2020 organizers on what she described as a “global issue,” promising to devote her “utmost efforts” to holding the games.

-U.S. basketball was the latest sport to be hit, as the NBA said it would suspend the season starting on Thursday after a preliminary test on a Utah Jazz player came back positive for COVID-19.
+The NBA said it would suspend the season starting on Thursday after a preliminary test on Utah Jazz center Rudy Gobert came back positive for COVID-19.

-In Italy, the hardest-hit European country, all sporting events including Serie A football have been suspended until April 3.
+In Italy, the hardest-hit European country, all sporting events including Serie A soccer have been suspended until April 3.

-Arsenal’s game at Manchester City on Wednesday was the first Premier League football fixture to be called off, while Champions League matches have been played behind closed doors and Indian Wells, one of the biggest events of the tennis season, was canceled.

 The torch is due to arrive in Japan on March 20, but the arrival ceremony has also been scaled down, with some 200 children originally scheduled to attend now expected to miss it.